 We now examine the profitability of firms post-Alice.
-Table 12 displays panel data regressions that examine whether the sales, profitability and market value of large vs. small firms were differently affected by the Alice decision.
-In columns (1)-(2), the dependent variable is Sales Growth, calculated as the natural logarithm of total sales in the current year t divided by total sales in the previous year t - 1.
-In columns (3) and (4), the dependent variable is Operating Income/Sales.
-In columns (5)-(6), the dependent variable is Tobin's q, calculated as the market to book ratio (market value of equity plus book debt and preferred stock, all divided by book value of assets).
+Table 10 displays panel data regressions that examine whether the sales, profitability and market value of large vs. small firms were differently affected by the Alice decision.
+In columns (1)-(2), the dependent variable is Sales Growth, calculated as the natural logarithm of total sales in the current year t divided by total sales in the previous year t-1.
+In columns (3) and (4), the dependent variable is $Operating\ Income/Sales$.
+In columns (5)-(6), the dependent variable is $Tobin's\ q$ (market value of equity plus book debt and preferred stock, all divided by book value of assets).

-Table 12 shows that large firms whose patent portfolios are exposed to Alice experience sales growth and positive but insignificant gains in profitability and market value (measured using Tobin's q) post-Alice.
+Table 10 shows that large firms whose patent portfolios are exposed to Alice experience sales growth and positive but insignificant gains in profitability and market value (measured using Tobin's q) post-Alice.
 Their sales go up by 1.3 percentage points (14.1% of their 2013 average growth rate).
 Thus, large firms appear to benefit some when they are operating in technology markets that experience market-wide losses in patent protection.
-As our later results will suggest, these gains at least partially come at the expense of small firms, as large firms would thus face weakening competition when their smaller rivals have to scale back.
+As our earlier results illustrated, these gains at least partially come at the expense of small firms, as large firms would thus face weakening competition when their smaller rivals have to scale back.

-Consistent with this view, Table 12 shows that small firms indeed experience losses after Alice.
-Small firms whose patent portfolio is exposed to Alice suffer decreased operating margins and also losses in their market valuations.
+Consistent with this view, Table 10 shows that small firms indeed experience losses after Alice in the form of decreased operating margins and also losses in their market valuations.
 These results persist when additionally controlling for firm age and also for firm size.
-Economically, small firms' operating margins go down by 27.5 percentage points (91% of their pre-Alice operating margin) and their Tobin's qdeclines by 0.21 which is 12 percent of their pre-Alice Tobin's q with a one standard deviation increase in treatment.
+Economically, small firms' operating margins go down by 27.5 percentage points (91% of their pre-Alice operating margin) and their Tobin's q declines by 0.21 which is 12 percent of their pre-Alice Tobin's q with a one standard deviation increase in treatment.